How much does buying and owning a boat cost?

 - You can find financing through boat, personal or dealership loans.

 Taking out a boat loan can make it easier for you to finance your purchase.
 However, there is more to the cost of owning a boat than the initial price tag.
-You must also consider the maintenance costs, boat insurance, fuel costs and potential taxes.
+You must also consider maintenance, boat insurance, fuel costs and potential taxes.

 How much does a boat cost?

-Boat prices can vary widely depending on if it’s new or what used condition it is in.
-The type of boat can also affect price drastically.
-Plus, market conditions can affect boat pricing, much like cars.
+Boat prices can vary widely depending on the type of boat, whether it’s new or used and its condition.
+Market conditions can also affect boat pricing, much like car pricing.

 How does the type of boat I get impact costs?